Leadership

 Whitney is grateful for the opportunity to bring a new education option to the valley where she grew up.
 For Whitney, Waldorf education is elegant in the way it cultivates the child’s intellectual and creative capacities without sacrifice.
 She loves seeing the spark lit within other parents when they connect with the philosophy.

 Whitney was born and raised in the Valley.
 After graduating from UC Davis and climbing the ranks on Wall St as a research analyst covering semiconductors, retail, and hospitality, she left as one of the few women to have led a sector.
-Prompted by a desire to do a homebirth and raise her kids outside of NYC, she returned to the Valley in October 2020, just two months before her first son was born.
-The journey to launch a Waldorf school started one year later with her husband, Sundeep.
+Prompted by a desire to birth her children at home and raise them outside of NYC, she returned to the Valley in October 2020, just two months before her first son was born.
+The journey to launch a Waldorf-inspired school started one year later with her husband, Sundeep.

 CHINYELU KUNZ